TABLE OF CONTENTS

 Pros and Cons of Cash App Business Accounts

-There are advantages and limitations to using a Cash App business account.
+Using a Cash App business account has advantages and limitations.
 Consider the following when deciding whether it’s a good match.

 Cash App for Business Pros

-• A wide range of payment types accepted
+- A wide range of payment types are accepted

 Cash App for Business Cons